 At the State of Indiana, we don’t just talk about diversity and inclusion – Our goal is to create a welcoming, accessible, and equitable workplace, with a workforce that is representative of the State of Indiana population.
 We are proud to be an equal opportunity employer.

-Our mission is to implement federal and state regulations to protect human health and the environment while allowing the environmentally sound operations of industrial, agricultural, commercial, and governmental activities vital to a prosperous economy.
-We issue air, water, and solid and hazardous waste permits that restrict discharges to environmentally safe levels.
-Staff members inspect and monitor regulated entities; provide compliance and technical assistance; monitor and assess air, land, and water quality; use enforcement actions as necessary to ensure compliance; and respond to incidents involving spills to soil or waters of the state.
+The Indiana Department of Environmental Management’s (IDEM) mission is to implement federal and state regulations to protect human health and the environment while allowing the environmentally sound operations of industrial, agricultural, commercial, and governmental activities vital to a prosperous economy.

 About the Job:

 This position exists within the Wetlands and Storm Water Section of the Watershed Planning Branch of the Office of Water Quality of the Indiana Department of Environmental Management.
-This position is responsible for administering the 401 Water Quality Certification (401 WQC) & State Regulated Wetland Program in an efficient and consistent manner.
-The person in this position reports to a Senior Environmental Manager Supervisor III.
+As the Wetlands Project Manager, you will be responsible for utilizing applicable laws, regulations, and technical expertise to administer the 401 Water Quality Certification (401 WQC) & State Regulated Wetland Program in an efficient and consistent manner.
+You will apply knowledge of biology, hydrology, plants, soils, stream characterization, and related wetland sciences and administrative expertise to assist in the development and implementation of wetland laws, regulations, and policies.
+You will report to a Senior Environmental Manager Supervisor.

 A Day in the Life: